Seoul Station (film): Plot

 A homeless man walks around the Seoul Station area with a bloody wound on his neck until he reaches Seoul Station and lays down.
 A fellow squatter sits next to him, notices the blood and tries to get help, but the injured man is no longer alive when he returns.
 The squatter goes to the transit police to report the man's death; the officers follow him, but the man is gone.
 The squatter goes to search for the old man and finds him as a zombie, who attacks him.

-Hye-sun, who ran away from her former life in a brothel, now lives with her boyfriend, Ki-woong, who intends to pimp Hye-sun out again due to money problems.
-After a fight about this, the two separate and are caught in the chaos bursting out of Seoul Station.
-Hye-sun escapes with a few survivors into a police station, they ran into a jail cell in which Hye-sun's phone drops, where they are later trapped by a group of zombies within a jail cell with no form of Communication, along with a policeman bitten by a zombie.
-Meanwhile, Hye-sun's father, Suk-gyu, interrogates Ki-woong for his daughter's location.
-The two go to Hye-sun's home, only to find that the landlady has become a zombie.
-Sun-gyu and Ki-woong both hide in the bathroom after another zombie attacks them, escape through the bathroom window and climb to the roof.
-Sun-gyu devises a plan with Ki-woong to get the zombies' attention, while he goes down to get the car.
-They drive away in shock, but focus on finding Hye-sun.
+Hye-sun, who ran away from her former life in a brothel, now lives with her boyfriend, Ki-woong, who wants to pimp Hye-sun out again due to money problems.
+When Hye-sun refuses, Ki-woong abandons her at Seoul Station, where she is eventually swarmed by homeless people fleeing the infected.
+Hye-sun escapes with a few survivors into a police station, where they shelter in a jail cell with a policeman.
+When the policeman draws his gun on the survivors, Hye-sun drops her phone, leaving them with no communication as a zombie bites the policeman.
+Meanwhile, Suk-gyu meets Ki-woong through the advertisement prostituting Hye-sun, demanding to know his daughter's location.
+The two go to Ki-woong and Hye-sun's home, only to find that the landlady has been infected.
+Suk-gyu and Ki-woong hide in the bathroom as zombies approach them, escaping through the bathroom window and climbing onto the roof.
+Suk-gyu devises a plan for Ki-woong to draw the zombies' attention while he retrieves a car for them to go find Hye-sun.

 At the police station, the bitten officer calls for backup before succumbing to his infection, reanimating and biting another survivor in the cell.
-Riot police arrive just in time and draw the infected away, allowing Hye-sun and an old man to escape the cell and get into an ambulance.
-The ambulance crew seems oblivious to what is happening to the infected.
-Hye-sun calls Ki-woong that she is heading to the hospital and to meet her there.
-The old man panics when he realizes they are en route to the hospital, where many reports of bite wounds appear to be coming in.
-He attempts to take the wheel from the driver and causes the vehicle to crash.
-Hye-sun and the old man flee through the subway tunnels.
-Meanwhile, Suk-gyu and Ki-woong make their way to the hospital, but discover that the zombies have already taken over the place.
-They barely escape before continuing their search.
+Riot police arrive and draw the infected away, allowing Hye-sun and an old man to escape the cell and get into an ambulance.
+The ambulance crew is oblivious to the crisis.
+Hye-sun calls Ki-woong and tells him to meet her at the hospital.
+The old man panics when he realizes that the hospital is already full of the infected.
+He attempts to stop the ambulance, finally taking the wheel from the driver and causing the vehicle to crash.
+Hye-sun and the old man flee through the subway tunnels, and when Hye-sun cries that she wants to go home, the old man cries that he has no home to go home to.
+Meanwhile, Suk-gyu and Ki-woong discover that zombies have taken over the hospital.
+They locate the overturned ambulance and continue their search.